Dear Returning Students,

 Move-in for returning resident students is contingent upon where you are placed.
 For detailed move in information please visit, wilkes.edu/moveinday.

-Move in for first year resident students will be Wednesday, August 19 and Thursday, August 20 based on your eMentor assignment.
+Move in for first year resident students will be Thursday, Aug.
+26 based on your e-Mentor assignment.
 These times will also be sent to students’ emails and visible on the Housing site through the portal.
 Students should pick up their keys from the tent outside of the Henry Student Center.

 Residence Halls close for Winter Recess, Spring Recess and Summer Recess; all students will be expected to vacate unless approval to stay is received from the Office of Residence Life.

-Please note that if you will receive reminders about hall closings to your Wilkes email account as well as information to request access to your housing assignment during official University breaks.
-Please visit wilkes.edu/housing calendar for more information.
+You will receive reminders about hall closings to your Wilkes email as well as information to request access to your housing assignment during official University breaks.
+Please visit wilkes.edu/housingcalendar for more information.

 Wilkes University Police